-Michele Moschioni is already a living a legend among his peers in Friuli, a man who works without compromise and crafts as naturally as possible with spectacular results.
+Michele Moschioni is already a living legend among his peers in Friuli, a man who works without compromise and crafts as naturally as possible with spectacular results.
 As expected, only organic fertilizers are used in his vineyards, and Michele is a major advocate of using hitherto obscure local varieties in Friuli.
-His wines are totally authentic, naturally made and speak of their origins, the Schioppettino must be tasted to be believed!
-It offers a pure, seductive elegance, loaded with spicy sweet cheery fruit in abundance.
+His wines are authentic, naturally made, and speak of their origins; the Schioppettino must be tasted to be believed!
+It offers a pure, seductive elegance, loaded with spicy-sweet cheery fruit in abundance.
 Undoubtedly one of the most astonishing and impressive wines of the region.

 33043 Cividale del Friuli UD

 Damijan Podversic is one of the pioneers of organic viticulture and the alternative school of winemaking now so popular in Friuli.
 He rejects man-made fertilizers and modern winemaking devices and additions, tutored under the guidance of the legendary Josko Gravner.
 There is no temperature control, finings, or filtrations.
-The resulting wines are unique in style; complex, concentrated and very age-worthy!
-Both the reds and the whites are of consistency high quality, but it is the whites that really amaze the critics.
-Kaplija is an extremely complex, rounded and honeyed white, while the wild herb-scented Ribolla Gialla is one of the wine world’s true originals.
+The resulting wines are unique in style, complex, concentrated, and very age-worthy!
+Both the reds and the whites are of consistently high quality, but the whites amaze the critics.
+Kaplija is an extremely complex, rounded, and honeyed white, while the wild herb-scented Ribolla Gialla is one of the wine world’s true originals.

 Via Brigata Pavia 61,